San Francisco district attorney condemns Elon Musk over Cash App murder comments

 Lee, 43, was killed in the Rincon Hill neighborhood of San Francisco around 2:30 a.m. on April 4.
 A day later, Musk took to Twitter to lament how violent repeat offenders continue to get away with crime in San Francisco, one of the biggest tech hubs in the country.
 He was quickly joined by other high-profile figures and tech executives.

 “Many people I know have been severely assaulted.
 Violent crime in SF is horrific and even if attackers are caught, they are often released immediately.
-Is the city taking stronger action to incarcerate repeat violent offenders @BrookeJenkinsSF?”
+Is the city taking stronger action to incarcerate repeat violent offenders?”
 Musk wrote, tagging DA Brooke Jenkins.

 On Thursday, Nima Momeni, a tech consultant and owner of a company called Expand IT, was taken into custody in the San Francisco suburb of Emeryville.
 He was charged with murder in connection with Lee’s stabbing.